iconify/documentation/documents/pages/develop/index.md

 What to use?

 - If you are using server side rendering, use [web component](../iconify-icon/index.md#ssr).
+It works better with hydration.
 - If you need to access icon elements or if icons use things like CSS animations, relying on document's stylesheet, use [framework native icon component](../icon-components/index.md).
+- If you are using SVG animations, use [web component](../iconify-icon/index.md).
+It includes [workarounds for multiple SVG animation bugs](../iconify-icon/modes.md).

 Available components: